TimothyRLaMora734/big-sur-automator/README.md

 1. Boot into the patched recovery USB
 2. Open up terminal (Menu bar > Utilities > Terminal)
 3. Enter following: /Volumes/Image\ Volume/patch-kexts.sh /Volumes/
-4. Don't run it just yes, now, remember when I told you to format the internal drive?
+4. Don't run it just yet, now, remember when I told you to format the internal drive?
 If you selected the first name (Big Sur), type "Big\ Sur" (no quotes) and run it.
 If you chose the alternative name, type "BS" (no quotes) and run it.
 5. reboot to the internal drive and everything "should" be fixed.

 # Final Note